dixeena13/Kerala_forecast/README.md

 # Kerala Rainfall Forecast Postprocessing Prototype

-Small application portfolio for the role **Wissenschaftliche/-r Mitarbeiter/-in im Rahmen der internationalen Entwicklungszusammenarbeit** at MeteoSchweiz.

-This repository demonstrates how I would structure a practical ML workflow for improving local rainfall forecasts in **Kerala, India**, a South Asian monsoon region.
-It is a compact prototype, not an operational weather service: the included data are synthetic but shaped like meteorological station/NWP data so the full pipeline can be reviewed and run quickly.
+This repository demonstrates how to structure a practical ML workflow for improving local rainfall forecasts in **Kerala, India**, a South Asian monsoon region.
+It is a compact prototype, not an operational weather service: the included data are generated but shaped like meteorological station/NWP data so the full pipeline can be reviewed and run quickly.

-## Why This Fits The MeteoSchweiz Role

-The advertised role asks for meteorological data processing, ML for precipitation forecasts, operational software, deployment, international cooperation, and knowledge dissemination.
-This prototype mirrors that workflow:

-- **South Asia focus:** Kerala is used as a concrete monsoon-rainfall use case.
-- **Meteorological data pipeline:** `xarray` dataset with station metadata, latitude/longitude, elevation, coastal exposure, day of year, temperature, humidity, pressure, wind, NWP precipitation, and observed precipitation.
-- **ML for rainfall:** PyTorch model for local precipitation postprocessing.
-- **Operational mindset:** command-line training, validation metrics, FastAPI inference service, Dockerfile, and GitHub Actions CI.
-- **Practical partner usability:** simple station endpoint, clear request schema, documented assumptions, and extension points for real netCDF/GRIB data.

 ## What The Prototype Does

-1. Builds a Kerala monsoon-like demo dataset with `xarray`.
+1. Builds a Kerala monsoon-like demo dataset.
 2. Converts meteorological variables into ML features.
 3. Trains a small PyTorch model to postprocess raw NWP rainfall into local rainfall estimates.
 4. Evaluates overall error and heavy-rain detection metrics.